nielsthaumann/Data-engineering-opgave-1---Parser-NTH/README.md

 # Building the table data parser, 'Tabble', for converting CVS-file to JSON-file

-Step 1.
-Read table data and out as binary data and a string
+Read table data and out as binary data and a string:

         Syntax:     raw, string = readtable(filepath)

-Step 2.
-Detect character encoding standard
+Detect character encoding standard:

         Using Google's CLD2 language detection for Python ( https://pypi.org/project/pycld2/ )